maximilien/i18n4go/README.md

 ## merge-strings

-The general usage for `-c merge-strings` command is:
+The general usage for `merge-strings` command is:

 ```
   ...
   MERGE STRINGS:

-  -c merge-strings            merges multiple <filename>.go.<language>.json files into a <language>.all.json
+  merge-strings              merges multiple <filename>.go.<language>.json files into a <language>.all.json

   -d                         the directory containing the json files to combine
   -r                         [optional] recursesively combine files from all subdirectories